2009 Dakar Rally

-Étienne Lavigne, the race director of the rally, first announced the new race location in February 2008 around the same time as the replacement Central Europe Rally was held for competitors.
+Étienne Lavigne, the race director of the rally, first announced the new race location in February 2008 around the same time as the previous year's rescheduled and relocated race was held for competitors.
 He said, "Dakar competitors are going to discover new territory, new scenery, but with the same spirit of competition and adventure, with very hard stages."

 Entrants

-540 teams from 50 nations are competing in the race.
+540 teams from 50 nations competed in the rally.
 Teams underwent administrative and technical checks in Buenos Aires between 31 December and 2 January.
 Afterwards, 217 motorcycles, 25 all-terrain vehicle, 177 cars, and 81 trucks driven by a total of 837 people were approved to start.

 Route

 The race began in Buenos Aires, Argentina with a symbolic start that took place on 2 January in downtown Buenos Aires, attracting an estimated crowd of 500,000 fans.
 The total racing distance is more than 9578 km, of which 5652 km is timed special stage.
 There will be a rest day in Valparaíso, Chile on 10 January.
 There are ten stages in Argentina, and three in Chile.